the practical kitchen

 garlic and fennel ciabatta bread

-Learn how to make a loaf of garlic olive oil ciabatta in just a few hours, with no fancy kneading or mixers required!
+This thick and crusty roasted garlic and fennel olive oil ciabatta is easy to make and jam packed with roasted garlic flavor.
+In this post you'll learn how to make a loaf of garlic olive oil ciabatta in just under 5 hours, with no fancy kneading or mixers required.

 a rectangular ciabatta roll sits on top of a pile of other flour dusted ciabatta rolls